When you’re paying for ostomy supplies out-of-pocket, every dollar counts.

 Finding low-cost ostomy appliances isn’t an easy task, but there is one company out of the US that offers a wide range of affordable ostomy products.

 In this review, I’ll be looking at the extended wear one-piece appliance from Securi-T USA.
-I purchased the products used in this review from a local supplier.

 About the Securi-T 1pc Extended Wear Appliance